Editing layers

 • Free and Team plans in Felt

-You can convert annotations to a data layer to get started with editable layers.
+You can convert annotations to a data layerarrow-up-right to get started with editable layers.
 Right-click your group of annotations and select ActionsConvert to layer to unlock full layer functionality.

-You can use the undo stack (Command-Z or Control-Z) for recent changes, but once you've closed the map or cleared your browser, those changes are permanent.
+You can use the undo stack (Command-Z or Control-Z, or tapping the undo buttons on the mobile Field App) for recent changes, but once you've closed the map or cleared your browser, those changes are permanent.
 Create layer copies as checkpoints if you need the ability to revert to previous states.

 No. When you edit a layer, you're editing only the copy in your current map.
 Other maps using the same original data source remain unchanged.